Tasarinan/editor-framework/docs/manual/register-shortcuts.md

-## Register shortcuts for your panel
+## Register Shortcuts for Your Panel

 You can define shortcuts for your panel in `package.json`.
 Here is a simple example: